-Co-op Network Studies (CNS) is a network established by a group of ten universities.
+Co-op Network Studies (CNS) is a network established by a group of six universities.
 Teaching within the framework of the network is developed, produced and coordinated by the Ruralia Institute of the University of Helsinki together with the other participating universities.
 The university network was established in 2005 and offers multidisciplinary, web-based minor subject courses and modules related to the co-operative sector and social economy.
 Moreover, the CNS coordination unit is actively involved in developing and investigating matters affecting the co-operative sector in cooperation with partners.
-The studies receive support and funding from Finnish co-operatives and mutual companies through the Finnish Co-operative Advisory Board, the Pellervo Society and the University of Helsinki.
+The studies receive funding from the universities of the network.

 Co-op Network Studies

-The courses organised by Co-op Network Studies are open to all CNS students, students of the Open University of the University of Helsinki (basic courses), and students of other universities who have been granted a flexible study right under the Flexible Study Right Scheme (JOO).
+The courses organised by Co-op Network Studies are open to all CNS students, students of the Open University of the University of Helsinki (basic courses P1-P3), and students of other universities who have been granted a flexible study right under the Flexible Study Right Scheme (JOO).

 Teaching is based on e-learning.
 Some courses can be completed either in Finnish or English.

-The network’s teaching is closely connected with research on co-operatives, social economy and the business sector.
+The network’s teaching is closely connected with research on co-operatives, social economy and the business sector as well as with the Pellervo Coop Center.
 The studies cover new co-operative types and new fields of co-operative activity that are becoming increasingly significant to society, such as the social welfare and healthcare industry.
 The courses cover the entire spectrum of co-operative activity as well as the special features of mutual undertakings.
 They include discussion on matters that are topical and essential to businesses, thereby creating value for co-operatives.

 Multidisciplinary teaching based on the network’s expertise diversely benefits the development of knowhow required in the co-operative sector and social economy as well as related values and attitudes.
 The courses of the CNS network are also beneficial for students who are not primarily interested in co-operatives or social economy.